-In the unfortunate circumstance that you lose your driver's licence card and the replacement won't arrive before your arrival, then make sure to let whoever you booked with know, as this will help to prevent any awkward situations arising on your arrival.
+In the unfortunate circumstance that you lose your driver's license card and the replacement won't arrive before your arrival, then make sure to let whoever you booked with know, as this will help to prevent any awkward situations arising on your arrival.

 In most cases, you can use a debit card to make your booking online and also pay for the booking on arrival.
 However, most agencies will need a credit card for the 'security deposit'.
 The security deposit is often the self-risk amount, but be sure to fully check the supplier terms as some agencies will block the amount on your card, whilst others will simply take an imprint of your card details.